chrismessiah/KTH-XMLForPublishing/README.md

-# A student blog - My first website
+# A Student Blog - My first website

 **From this project I learnt vastly in the layers of web development as well as PHP and usage of templating languages.**